Trance-0/Mon3tr/README.md

 Matching and smOoth difussioN for 3d reconsTRuction

-This is just a fun project combining [MASt3R](https://github.com/naver/mast3r) and [Smooth-Diffusion](https://github.com/SHI-Labs/Smooth-Diffusion).
+This is an experimental project as Final project of Spring 2025 CSE 559A Computer Vision course at Washington University in St. Louis.
+It combines [MASt3R](https://github.com/naver/mast3r) and [Smooth-Diffusion](https://github.com/SHI-Labs/Smooth-Diffusion).
 To test if we can use 2D image generation model to improve 3D reconstruction.

 ## Team member